Ideal Home Show: 1908–1919

 The inaugural Daily Mail Ideal Home Exhibition was opened by the Lord Mayor of London at Olympia and the Daily Mail explained that you would see:

 Visitors queued to view the furnished houses and to tour a landscaped garden.
 Stands became rooms with all the merchandise available for sale – offering the opportunity for people to see the latest designs for luxury living.

 In 1908, 90 per cent of the population rented their home.
 It took more than 3,000 men a week to build the first Exhibition.

 Lord Northcliffe, proprietor of the Daily Mail, founded the Ideal Home exhibition in 1908 at London's Olympia exhibition centre, in the spirit of social reform, to stimulate debate about better housing conditions.
 For a fee of one shilling, the public were educated and entertained by displays of labour-saving appliances and show homes.

 The exhibition was next held in 1910, then 1912 and 1913, disrupted by the 1914–18 First World War.

 A dispute about the content of a room designed by members of the Omega Workshops for the 1913 show was instrumental in the secession of several artists from that group.

 The 1920s and 1930s

 Technological developments gathered pace throughout the 1920s and 1930s and new products were often featured in demonstrations at the Show.
 The event became a focal point for the housewife to view the latest in household technology.

 Throughout the 1930s building was Britain's chief industry, and the suburbs began to spread.
 Mortgages were becoming more accessible and more people than ever before bought their first home.

 The Daily Mail was committed to the drive for greater efficiency and for one year in 1921 it even renamed the show the "Daily Mail Efficiency Exhibition".
-In 1937, the BBC broadcast television for the first time.
+In 1939, the BBC transmitted a television broadcast from the event for the first time although it had been making radio broadcasts from the exhibition since 1923.